Saturday, April 06, 2019: 11:00am - 12:30pm

 Crowdsourcing Knowledge: Interactive Learning with Mapping Historic Skies

-- Jessica BrodeFrank, Adler Planetarium, USA, Samantha Blickhan, Zooniverse, USA
+- Jessica BrodeFrank, University of London, USA, Samantha Blickhan, Zooniverse, USA

 The Adler Planetarium is currently working on a collaboration between our collections and our Zooniverse/citizen-science teams to create our first attempt at an in-exhibit interactive to utilize crowdsourcing efforts.
 The hope is to use an interactive in our new "Night Sky" exhibit to allow our guests to identify and sort throughout 4,000 constellation maps to create a database of what each constellation has looked like throughout time and cultures.
 As we begin testing how to bring this sort of experience out of the Zooniverse website and into the galleries, we need help from our MW colleagues on how to evaluate our beta program and test out what guests might really want from a crowdsourcing interactive.